 Conclusions

 To our knowledge, this is the first empirical study to explore the relationship between phenotypic plasticity, polyploidy, and domestication, in part due to the complexity of differentiating the effects of ploidy and domestication on expressed plasticity from random genetic drift and population specific selection pressures.
 While we attempt to reduce the effects of population dynamics by sampling several populations within each factor pair, this represents only a fraction of the total number of species in section Petota.
 Further, we only tested for plastic response to a single environmental variable and only in a few traits.
 It is entirely possible that for other environmental gradients which are more likely to vary in the wild than in domesticated settings or for traits not measured here, we would find similar levels of plasticity between these populations, or that diploid landraces may even possess a stronger plastic response.
-Another caveat present in this study is that most diploid potato species possess S-RNase based self-incompatibility (73), while S-RNase based self-incompatibility has broken down in autopolyploids due to the production of diploid pollen (74).
-Differences in mating system may influence the genetic diversity between cytotypes (75) and is confounded with ploidy in our study.
+Another caveat present in this study is that many diploid potato species possess S-RNase based self-incompatibility (73), while almost all autotetraploids are self-compatible (74).
+Depending on the rate of selfing, differences in mating system may influence the additive genetic diversity between populations (75) and is confounded with ploidy in our study.
 However, these differences do not appear to substantially have reduced genetic diversity in tetraploid potato species which show similar or even higher levels of heterozygosity than diploids (76,77).
 While there are certainly caveats with the experiment we presented here, enumerated above, we believe our sampling approach allows us to draw more general conclusions about the evolution of phenotypic plasticity in section Petota for the environments and traits tested, and creates a framework for testing the effect of domestication on plasticity in different populations, environments, and traits.
 We show that, while polyploidy per se does not confer increased phenotypic plasticity to variation in nitrogen in wild potato populations, it may act to maintain plasticity during domestication, potentially through an increase in the gametic heterozygosity reducing the effect of drift and selection (37–39,78).
 This conclusion helps to bridge the divide in the literature between the effects of polyploidy on phenotypic plasticity in domesticated and wild populations.
 We suggest our results may also explain observations of ploidy-mediated phenotypic plasticity in invasive species, where populations are likely to experience strong selection and the effects of genetic drift are more pronounced due to bottlenecks.
 An experiment using a similar design but including genomic data to quantify the effects of drift and selection on genomic variants giving rise to plasticity will be an important next step to fully understand the role polyploidy plays in the evolution of phenotypic plasticity during domestication or, potentially, invasion.

 Acknowledgements